 Through a planned gift to The Cape Cod Foundation, you may be able to make a more substantial gift than previously imagined.
 The term “planned giving” describes the ways in which individuals make charitable gifts for the future.
-You can make a planned gift to an existing fund or establish a new named fund.
+You can make a planned gift directly to The Cape Cod Foundation or an existing fund, or establish a new named fund.

 You can make a provision in your will or living trust for a gift to the Foundation.
 This is perhaps the simplest form of planned giving and the vehicle most commonly used.

 Charitable Gift Annuities

 You can receive a lifetime income from a charitable gift annuity.
 Following your death, the unused portion of the gift remains with the Foundation as an endowed fund to support charitable purposes you have chosen.

 Charitable Remainder Trust

 You can transfer property to a trust that pays you or another beneficiary a fixed or variable income for a fixed amount of time.
 When the trust expires, the remainder is used to establish an endowed fund in the donor’s name with distributions directed as he or she has chosen.